codehsbooks/apjava/Programming-with-Karel/while-loops-in-karel.md

 ## Examples of While Loops

-Considering the situation where we want Karel to move whenever Karel lands in position that contains a ball, we will need to utilize a while loop.
+Consider the situation where we want Karel to move to a position without a ball.
+Our